timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

 <h2>Looking to future glory</h2>
 When the sky's darkened at the cross, Jesus took our sin upon himself and cried out with a Psalm (Psalm 22:1).
 God used his suffering and apparent defeat to turn the darkest evil into the greatest imaginable good for all who will look to him with repentance and faith (John 3:14-16).

-So, take heart in what Jesus Christ has done - Caleb, Nathan, and Matthew - Dad <a href="https://youtu.be/roQovDZeAWE?si=nm3R3enF1LbpIDaZ" class="text-yellow-500">will be with him forevermore</a>.
+So, take heart in what Jesus Christ has done - Caleb, Nathan, and Matthew - Dad <a href="https://youtu.be/roQovDZeAWE?si=nm3R3enF1LbpIDaZ">will be with him forevermore</a>.

 <img alt="Playing basketball with the kids" src="/assets/images/boys-bball.jpg" />

 <h3>Resources I've found helpful</h3>
-If you have a resource or insight that's been helpful to you, <a class="font-semibold text-yellow-500" href="/#contact">please reach out!</a>
+If you have a resource or insight that's been helpful to you, <a class="font-semibold" href="/#contact">please reach out!</a>

 <ul class="list-disc text-base">
-    <li><a class="text-yellow-500" href="https://inheritanceofhope.org/">Legacy Retreats®</a> (Inheritance of Hope)</li>
+    <li><a href="https://inheritanceofhope.org/">Legacy Retreats®</a> (Inheritance of Hope)</li>
-    <li><a class="text-yellow-500" href="https://www.dana-farber.org/for-patients-and-families/care-and-treatment/support-services-and-amenities/family-connections/for-the-patient/talking-with-children-about-cancer/">Talking with Children About Cancer</a> (Dana-Farber Cancer Institute)</li>
+    <li><a href="https://www.dana-farber.org/for-patients-and-families/care-and-treatment/support-services-and-amenities/family-connections/for-the-patient/talking-with-children-about-cancer/">Talking with Children About Cancer</a> (Dana-Farber Cancer Institute)</li>
-    <li><a class="text-yellow-500" href="https://www.cancer.org/cancer/caregivers/helping-children-when-a-family-member-has-cancer/dealing-with-treatment/talking-to-kids.html">Telling a Child Someone They Love Has Cancer</a> (American Cancer Society)</li>
+    <li><a href="https://www.cancer.org/cancer/caregivers/helping-children-when-a-family-member-has-cancer/dealing-with-treatment/talking-to-kids.html">Telling a Child Someone They Love Has Cancer</a> (American Cancer Society)</li>
     <li><a class="text-yellow-500" href="https://www.wtsbooks.com/products/grief-and-your-child-sharing-gods-comfort-in-loss-9781645071785?variant=40737215578312">Grief and Your Child: Sharing God's Comfort in Loss</a> (Bob Kellemen)</li>
     <li><a class="text-yellow-500" href="https://www.theatlantic.com/ideas/archive/2021/03/tim-keller-growing-my-faith-face-death/618219/">Growing My Faith in the Face of Death</a> (Tim Keller)</li>
 </ul>